chef/license-acceptance/README.md

 before the product will start.
 That should prevent users from running the application in a meaningful way without encountering the license acceptance flow.

-The one difference from the client products is that the server products also contain a user managed configuration file where the license can be accepted.
+The one difference from the client products is that the server products also contain a user managed service configuration file where the license can be accepted.
 The flow therefore is updated to:

 ![](docs/server.png)

-Another difference from the client products is the server products typically run as some kind of service user.
-Because of this we should persist the license acceptance files to `/etc/chef/license_acceptance/` instead of `#{ENV[HOME]}/.chef/accepted_licenses/`.
-The omnibus-ctl commands require customers to run this command as root today so we should have write permissions to this directory, but may need to change this directory to be configurable in the future.
+See the [License File Persistence](#license-file-persistence) section for information on how the license is persisted.
+The omnibus-ctl commands require customers to run as the `root` user so licenses are persisted to the `/etc/chef/accepted_licenses` directory.

 Omnibus managed products can leverage the shared library in the `license-acceptance` gem to facilitate the license acceptance flow.